Chris Petrovski

-Chris Petrovski is an actor known for his role as Dmitri Petrov on the television series Madam Secretary.
+Chris Petrovski is an American actor born in Bitola, North Macedonia, known for his role as Dmitri Petrov on the television series Madam Secretary.

 Life and career

+Petrovski's parents brought him to New Zealand while he was still a baby.
 While still in high school in New Zealand, Petrovski obtained an agent and was hired as an extra in a production of Spartacus: War of the Damned.
 For a time, he attended high school at New Zealand's One Tree Hill College, where he performed a role in the school's production of Hamlet.
 Petrovski graduated from the Unitec Institute of Technology's acting program in New Zealand.
 He then obtained a scholarship and moved to Los Angeles, California, to attend Stella Adler Acting Academy, from which he graduated.
 In 2013, he portrayed George Shank in the film All Cheerleaders Die.
 In 2014, he starred in the film Coldwater.

 On Madam Secretary, Petrovski portrayed Dmitri Petrov (seasons 2 & 4; guest season 3, guest season 5), a 24-year-old Russian Army captain who studied at the National War College.
 In the storyline, Petrov was recruited by Professor Henry McCord (on behalf of the CIA) to become an American spy in exchange for getting his sick sister medical care in Stockholm, Sweden.
 Dmitri is captured by the Russians and eventually exchanged to the Americans for another traitor to the state.
 Following his capture Dmitri feels abandoned by Henry and is very angry and bitter toward him.
 He is placed into a witness protection program under the name Alexander (Alex) Mehranov.
 In season 4, he gets recruited by the CIA as an analyst.
+Also in season 4, he meets and falls in love with McCord's elder daughter, Stevie.
+Their wedding is the series' finale at the end of season 6.